 Large White Cockatoo's are popular pets because they are so cuddly.
 But this large pet bird is a handful.
 They have no worry about voicing their needs.
 We've got the experience and supplies to make their care easier.

 Social flock animals that are incredibly busy, Cockatoo parrots need a lot of training and interaction to make them fun pets to be around.
 They call loudly back and forth to their flock all hours of the day.
-And their Jekle and Hyde personality of a cuddle bird one moment and a rambuncous, unpredictable bird the next is challenging.
+And their Jeckle and Hyde personality of a cuddle bird one moment and an excitable, unpredictable bird the next is challenging.
 A bored Cockatoo is likely to get out of the cage and tear up the furniture and woodwork in your home while you're at work.
 With one of the strongest beaks in pet parrots and the smartest minds too, these birds need a patient, experienced owner.

 The more bird safe wood that you can provide your cockatoo, the better.
 No need to spend $100's on toys, although a toy or two a month will get their use.
-Any safe items that encourge foraging, chewing, exploration and simply keep the bird busy are welcome.
+Any safe items that promote foraging, chewing, exploration and simply keep the bird busy are welcome.
 Check out Parrot Enrichment for tips on making your own bird toys.